OutbreakMod/Outbreak/README.md

 - Heal legs with morphine
 - Study body (tell what caliber they were shot by, how they died etc)
 - Zombies with custom AI written by me
+- Zombie sounds
+- Zombie attacking (checking if player is nearby)
 - Zombie clothing changes depending on where zombies spawned
 - Dynamic server events, such as helicopter crash sites, which can be custom changed to rotate around the map every x minutes or just run once when server restarts.
+- Zombies spawning at dynamic events
 - Chop trees down

 --------------------------